2-Pyridone

 2-Pyridone is an organic compound with the formula C_{5}H_{4}NH(O).
 It is a colourless solid.
 It is well known to form hydrogen bonded dimers and it is also a classic case of a compound that exists as tautomers.

-Tautomerism
+Tautomerism and aggregation

-The second tautomer is 2-hydroxypyridine.
-This lactam lactim tautomerism can also be exhibited in many related compounds.
+Pyridone is tautomeric with 2-hydroxypyridine: Similar lactam-lactim tautomerism can also be exhibited in many related compounds.

-Tautomerism in the solid state

-The amide group can be involved in hydrogen bonding to other nitrogen- and oxygen-containing species.

-The predominant solid state form is 2-pyridone.
-This has been confirmed by X-ray crystallography which shows that the hydrogen in solid state is closer to the nitrogen than to the oxygen (because of the low electron density at the hydrogen the exact positioning is difficult), and IR-spectroscopy, which shows that the C=O longitudinal frequency is present whilst the O-H frequencies are absent.

-Tautomerism in solution

 The tautomerization has been exhaustively studied.
-The energy difference appears to be very small.
-Non-polar solvents favour 2-hydroxypyridine whereas polar solvents such as alcohols and water favour the 2-pyridone.

-The energy difference for the two tautomers in the gas phase was measured by IR-spectroscopy to be 2.43 to 3.3 kJ/mol for the solid state and 8.95 kJ/mol and 8.83 kJ/mol for the liquid state.
+The energy difference appears to be very small, and the dominant tautomer depends strongly on the phase of matter.
+The energy difference in the gas phase was measured by IR spectroscopy to be 2.43 to 3.3 kJ/mol for the solid state and 8.83 to 8.95 kJ/mol for the liquid state.
+The predominant solid state form is 2-pyridone, as confirmed by X-ray crystallography and IR spectroscopy.
+Non-polar solvents generally favour 2-hydroxypyridine whereas polar solvents such as alcohols and water favour the 2-pyridone.

-Tautomerisation mechanism A

-The single molecular tautomerisation has a forbidden 1-3 suprafacial transition state and therefore has a high energy barrier for this tautomerisation, which was calculated with theoretical methods to be 125 or 210 kJ/mol.
-The direct tautomerisation is energetically not favoured.
-There are other possible mechanisms for this tautomerisation.

-Dimerisation

-2-Pyridone and 2-hydroxypyridine can form dimers with two hydrogen bonds.
+In either case, the amide group can be involved in hydrogen bonding.
+2-Pyridone, 2-hydroxypyridine, and substituted derivatives can form dimers with two hydrogen bonds...